 However, in the Tohoku region, the JR Tohoku Shinkansen is operated.
 This bullet train runs from Tokyo station to Shin-Hakodate-Hokuto station in Southern Hokkaido through Fukushima station, Sendai station, Morioka station, Shin Aomori station and so on.
 To Yamagata, Yamagata Shinkansen can be used from Fukushima station.
 You can also use Akita Shinkansen from Morioka Station to Akita on the Japan Sea side.
 If you want to go along these Shinkansen line, you should use it.
 If you use the bullet train, for example, it is about 2 hours from Tokyo to Sendai, the central city in the Tohoku region.

-Climate and Weather in the Tohoku region
+Climate and Weather in Northern Japan

 Landscape of Frost Covered Trees at Mt.Hakkoda, Aomori, Japan = shutterstock